Aviation Section, U.S. Signal Corps: 1915–1916

 Chief Signal Officer Brigadier General George P. Scriven announced on 9 April 1915 that following the establishment of an aero company at San Antonio, three additional companies would be sent overseas, to the Philippine Department for station on Corregidor, to Fort Kamehameha in the Hawaiian Department, and to the Panama Canal Zone.
 The 1st Company, 2nd Aero Squadron was activated on 12 May 1915 at San Diego but not manned until December.

 A small detachment with S.C.
-31, a Martin T tractor airplane, returned from San Diego to Texas for the fourth time in five years in April 1915, led by 1st Lt.
-Thomas D. Milling and 2d Lt.
-Byron Q. Jones, as the Army massed around Brownsville in response to civil war between the forces of Pancho Villa and the Carranza government.
+31, a Martin T tractor airplane, returned from San Diego to Texas for the fourth time in five years, in April 1915, led by 1st Lieutenant Thomas D. Milling and 2nd Lieutenant Byron Q. Jones, as the Army massed around Brownsville in response to civil war between the forces of Pancho Villa and the Carranza government.
 On 20 April, Milling and Jones became the first American military airmen to come under fire from a hostile force.

 Beginning in August 1915, the 1st Aero Squadron spent four months at Fort Sill, Oklahoma, training at the Field Artillery School with eight newly delivered Curtiss JN-2s.
 After a fatal crash on 12 August, the pilots of the squadron met with squadron commander Foulois and declared the JN-2 unsafe because of low power, shoddy construction, lack of stability, and overly sensitive rudders.
 Foulois and Milling, now also a captain, disagreed and the JN-2 remained operational until a second crashed on 5 September.
 The aircraft were grounded until 14 October, when conversions of the JN-2s to the newer JN-3 began, two copies of which the squadron received in early September.

 Between 19 and 26 November 1915, the six JN-3s of the 1st Aero Squadron at Fort Sill (the other two were on detached duty at Brownsville) made the first cross-country squadron flight, 439 mi to a new airfield built near Fort Sam Houston, Texas.

 The Texas base became the "first permanent aeronautical station" on 6 January 1916, designated as the San Antonio Air Center.
-Ironically, the first "permanent" base was abandoned after several months and its remaining funding allocated to the establishment of a new training school on Long Island, New York.
+The first "permanent" base was abandoned after several months and its remaining funding allocated to the establishment of a new training school on Long Island, New York.
 Signal Corps Aviation Station, Mineola (later Hazelhurst Field) opened on 22 July 1916.

 On 12 January 1916, the strength of the Aviation Section stood at 60 officers (23 JMA-rated pilots, 27 student pilots) and 243 enlisted men (eight of whom were pilots), which figures were 100% and 93% respectively of its authorized totals.
 It was now organized into four subordinate organizations: